Known for its robust legal framework and high standards of due diligence, Malta has curated and evolved several citizenship pathways over the years.

 Maltese Citizenship Act

-Malta Citizenship and its modes of acquisition are regulated by the Maltese Constitution and the Maltese Citizenship Act (Chapter 188 of the Laws of Malta).
+Malta Citizenship and its modes of acquisition are regulated by the Maltese Constitution and the Maltese Citizenship Act (Laws of Malta Chapter 188 ).
 Processing of Malta citizenship applications is done by Community Malta Agency, a Government Agency tasked with accepting and processing applications for the acquisition of Malta Citizenship through various routes including Malta Citizenship by investment, descent, naturalisation, registration and marriage.
 ACC Advisors Ltd is licensed to represent prospective applicants for Malta Citizenship.

 Maltese Citizenship by Direct Investment